PHSKC-APDE/rads.data/README.md

 All of the data.tables are prefixed by their thematic area, i.e., every table begins with `spatial_`, or `population_`, or `occupation_`, or `icd_`.

-Once the package has been loaded, you can import the data.table of interest into memory by simply typing `data(data.table.name)`.
+Once the package has been loaded, you can import the table of interest into memory by simply typing `data(table.name)`.
 For example, typing `data(spatial_zip_hca)` will import the 'spatial_zip_hca' data.table.
-If you want to know which tables are available, it easiest to type the thematic area prefix (i.e, `icd_`) into the console and scroll through the available options.
+If you want to know which tables are available, it easiest to type `rads.data::` and then the thematic area prefix (i.e, `rads.data::icd_`) into the console and scroll through the available options.
 If you scroll slowly, descriptions should pop up on in a small window.
-If you want to see the full documentation for the data.table, type `?data.table.name`.
+If you want to see the full documentation for a specific table, type `?table.name`.
 For example, `?icd_nchs113causes`.

 Finally, if you need a CSV to share the data with non-R users, you can point them to [`inst/extdata`](https://github.com/PHSKC-APDE/rads.data/inst/extdata).
 This folder contains CSV copies of the R data files.
 When updating this package, all updates should be performed on the R data files followed by running the [copying code](https://github.com/PHSKC-APDE/rads.data/blob/main/data-raw/copy_rda_to_csv.R).